 In this economic climate, it is increasingly harder to find and maintain a job.
 Because more and more people are receiving college degrees, it is difficult to differentiate yourself.
 Furthermore, the higher expected retirement age has grown, causing people to stay and compete in the workforce for longer.

-Hourly wages increase only 0.2% per year.
+Hourly wages increase by only 0.2% per year.
 Yes, there is a zero and a decimal point before the two — hardly any growth!
-Raises aside, the miniscule growth of wages does not accommodate for the rise in cost of living.
+Raises aside, the minuscule growth of wages does not accommodate for the rise in the cost of living.